ldcas-uc3m/TFM/parts/state_of_the_art.typ

-==== Interrupts on the RISC-V ISA
+==== Interrupts on the RISC-V-32 ISA
 // privilege levels
-As mentioned in @subsec:interrupt-handling, the RISC-V ISA defines different privilege modes that determine the level of access and control a process has over the system's resources levels, in particular, access to _Control Status Registers_ (CSRs), the privileged instruction set, and privileged ISA extensions.
+As mentioned in @subsec:interrupt-handling, the RISC-V-32 ISA defines different privilege modes that determine the level of access and control a process has over the system's resources levels, in particular, access to _Control Status Registers_ (CSRs), the privileged instruction set, and privileged ISA extensions.
 The ISA defines three levels: User/Application (U), Supervisor (S), and Machine (M), allowing implementations to provide one, two, or three of them
-#footnote[There are only three supported combinations of privilege modes:
+#footnote[There are only three supported combinations: M-level, M-level and
-  M-mode, M-mode and U-mode, or all three.].
-M-mode is the highest privilege mode, while U-mode is intended for conventional applications and S-mode for operating systems @RISCVPrivileged[chap.
+  U-level, or all three.].
+M-level is the highest privilege level, while U-level is intended for conventional applications and S-level for operating systems
+@RISCVPrivileged[chap.
 1.2].

 // traps
+RISC-V handles exceptions and interrupts, as stated in
+@subsec:interrupt-taxonomy, by generating a trap.
+As a trap involves elevating the privilege level, e.g. requesting an OS system call from a user program, both M and S privilege levels include a set of CSRs for handling them#footnote[As they are virtually the same, we'll only describe the M-level set.].
+The `mstatus` register keeps track of and controls the CPU's current operating state.

+#let csr-figure(csr) = [
+  #figure(
+    box(
+      width: 75%,
+      include "/diagrams/rv32/" + csr + ".typ",
+    ),
+    caption: [#raw(csr) register],
+  ) #label("fig:" + csr)
+]

+#csr-figure("mstatus")
+#csr-figure("mie")
+#csr-figure("mcause")
+#csr-figure("mip")

 @RISCVUnprivileged[chap.
-1.6]
+3.1]

 ==== Interrupts on the Z80 CPU